-In primary adrenal insufficiency, adrenocorticotropic hormone (ACTH) levels are increased and cortisol levels are decreased; in secondary adrenal insufficiency both ACTH and cortisol levels are decreased.
+In primary adrenal insufficiency, adrenocorticotropic hormone (ACTH) levels are increased and cortisol levels are decreased; in secondary adrenal insufficiency, both ACTH and cortisol levels are decreased.

 When symptoms of glucocorticoid deficiency are present and the 8 a.m. plasma cortisol value is <10 mcg/dL (or the 24-hour urinary free cortisol value is <50 mcg/24 hours), further studies are needed to establish the diagnosis.
 First, the basal plasma ACTH concentration should be measured, followed by the short cosyntropin stimulation test.
 Other frequently used tests are the metyrapone, and insulin-induced hypoglycemia test.
-Consult the Endocrine Testing Center 800-533-1710 ext.
-4-2148 for testing information and interpretation of test results.
+Consult the Endocrine Testing Center at 800-533-1710 extension 4-2148 for testing information and interpretation of test results.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances